bkeepers/git-history/article.md

 	hint: before pushing again.
 	hint: See the 'Note about fast-forwards' in 'git push --help' for details.

 While this message looks big and scary, it is actually quite helpful.
-The hints basically tell us that one of our team members have pushed changes and we need to get them, usually by running `git pull`.
+The hints tell us that since we started our work, one of our team members pushed changes and we need to get them, usually by running `git pull`.
 The hint also recommends checking out the [note about "fast-forwards"](http://www.kernel.org/pub/software/scm/git/docs/git-push.html#_note_about_fast_forwards) in the git docs.
 I second that recommendation.

 Running `git pull` will fetch the remote changes and create a new commit that merges them with our local changes.
-While there is nothing wrong with the merge commit, it unnecessarily muddies up our history.
+While there is nothing wrong with the merge commit, it adds unnecessary complexity to the revision history.

 [show illustration here]